 Nutrition and Diet

-No studies have proved that diet causes breast tumors, but some do suggest a relationship.
-Avoiding caffeine may help shrink breast cysts.
+A high fat diet and alcohol can both increase the risk of breast cancer.
+And even though there is no proof that diet can cause tumors, studies have shown a relationship.
+For instance, avoiding caffeine may help shrink breast cysts.
 And limiting fat to less than 20% of your total daily calories may help shrink or eliminate lumps.

 To prevent and treat monthly breast swelling, your doctor may tell you to maintain a healthy weight and eat a balanced diet.
 Because salt can make the breasts swell, eat less salt near your period.
 Avoiding caffeine and related substances, such as methylxanthines (found in chocolate and tea), can ease breast pain.